 OZZI is a reusable container program designed to reduce waste and help achieve Sodexo's Better Tomorrow commitments by replacing single-use disposable food and beverage containers with reusable containers.
 Click here for more info.

-We offer china dishes in some of our dining locations.
+We offer exclusively non-disposable dishes in the Dining Room at the Commons.
 This reduces waste associated with using disposable containers.

-92% of the chemicals Tulane Dining Services uses are “Green Seal” certified, concentrated or sustainable.
+A majority of the chemicals Tulane Dining Services uses are “Green Seal” certified, concentrated, or sustainable.

 The windows in our dining room allow us to enjoy a tremendous amount of natural light while dining.
 Natural light not only provides a more comfortable environment, it also reduces our energy usage by allowing us to turn off lights.